Foundation

 Cost

-The fee for the six-month foundation course is £4,800 and includes all tuition, your personal workspace and key, all materials for the 30 workshops and museum and gallery visits (not including transport)
+The fee for the six-month foundation course is £3,850 and includes all tuition, your personal workspace and key, workshop materials and museum and gallery visits.

-The only extra cost will be for any fabric and notions you choose to make your projects with and if you develop a project requiring free hand machine embroidery, you will need to pay for the extra thread.
-We have a wide selection of art materials such as oil pastels, acrylics etc. which are at your disposal free of charge.
+You will be required to pay for any fabric you choose to make your final projects with and if you develop a project requiring free hand machine embroidery, you will need to pay for the extra thread.
+We have a wide selection of art materials such as oil pastels, acrylics etc. which are at your disposal but you will need to bring along any other which you would like to use instead.

 Previous students have gone on to do...